SolarMngle254/MPC-LPV-quadrotors/README.md

 # Quadrotor RRT* + FL + LPV-MPC

+> This repository was developed as part of my Second Project
+> at Ho Chi Minh City University of Technology - Viet Nam National University (HCMUT - VNU).
+>
+> The project focuses on quadrotor trajectory tracking using a
+> cascaded RRT* + Feedback Linearization + LPV-MPC framework,
+> developed from several research papers in the fields of UAV control,
+> LPV systems, and Model Predictive Control.
+>
+> The current work serves as the foundation for my undergraduate
+> thesis, where the framework is being extended toward a more advanced
+> autonomous UAV navigation and control system.
+>
+> **Note:** This repository is intentionally theory-oriented and
+> contains detailed mathematical modeling, controller derivations,
+> and algorithmic explanations.

 A hierarchical trajectory-tracking framework for a quadrotor UAV:

 **RRT\*** → **Feedback Linearization** → **LPV-MPC** → **Quadrotor**